Reggaeton: Criticism

 Despite the popularity of the genre, reggaeton has also attracted criticism due to its constant references to sexual and violent themes, similar to those of hip-hop.
 Mexican singer-songwriter Aleks Syntek made a public post on social media complaining that such music was played at Mexico City's airport in the morning with children present.
 By 2019, other singers who expressed dismay over the genre included vallenato singer Carlos Vives and Heroes Del Silencio singer Enrique Bunbury.
 That same year, some activists stated that reggaeton music gives way to misogynistic and sadistic messages.

 Some reggaeton singers have decided to counteract such accusations.
 One notable example is singer Flex, who in 2009 committed himself to singing songs with romance messages, a subgenre he dubbed "romantic style".

+Lawsuit

+The Steely estate and Clevie (Steely died in 2009) sued Universal Music Group and Warner Chappell Music in 2019 for approximately 1,800 reggaeton tracks that allegedly infringed the "Fish Market" (a.k.a.
+"Poco Man Jam") riddim which was the basis for the "Dem Bow" riddim that they created in 1989.